Bankruptcy and it's Impact on Collection Efforts

 Because of the cumbersome and unpredictable nature of the bankruptcy process, most commercial creditors would undoubtedly benefit from retaining a New Jersey collection law firm that understands the collection process, the bankruptcy process, and the interplay between the two.
 Using a collection firm that can function in both arenas helps ensure that a business creditor is properly advised and protected as fully as possible at every stage of a collection case - even those that may be totally unanticipated.

-James S. Friedman, LLC, has considerable bankruptcy experience.
+We have considerable bankruptcy experience.
 Mr. Friedman is a former law clerk to a New Jersey bankruptcy judge, and has had substantial exposure to the bankruptcy process.
-Thus, in such matters, the firm can represent clients at creditors' meetings, and file motions and adversary proceedings in the bankruptcy court to protect client interests.
+Thus, in such matters, we can represent clients at creditors' meetings, and file motions and adversary proceedings in the bankruptcy court to protect client interests.
 In appropriate cases, these motions or adversary proceedings can result in a client's debt being excepted from the debtor's bankruptcy discharge or, possibly, even a dismissal of the debtor's bankruptcy case.
 Clients must remember that bankruptcy does not necessarily spell the end of all collection efforts.
 It does, however, present additional challenges that must be responded to with skills that differ from those required for collection work.
 It therefore makes sense to use a law firm that understands collection work and the bankruptcy process.

 Please read about the following topics of interest to our collection clients.

 - Our Collection Practice

 If you want to learn more about the effect that a bankruptcy filing can have on your debt collection efforts, call us at 800-361-6554 (toll free) or contact us online.